Arda524/Arda524/README.md

 ### 🚀 About Me

 - 🌱 I create front-end apps with **Flutter**
-- 💻 I build websites using **HTML, CSS, JavaScript, Node.js, Express, and SQLite**
+- 💻 I build websites using **HTML , CSS , JavaScript , Node.js , Express**
 - 💡 Always learning and experimenting with new technologies

 ---